Celayix Home » Preventing Employee Burnout: Recognizing the 7 Signs of Overwork

 animation of three employees working together on a schedule

 Employee burnout can also manifest in physical symptoms such as headaches, back pain, and stomach problems.
 When employees are overworked, their bodies may become tense and stressed, leading to these physical symptoms.
-According to a study by the American Institute of Stress, job stress is estimated to cost U.S. employers more than $300 billion annually in healthcare and missed work.
+According a historical study by the World Health Organization, working more than 55 hours can be attributed to coronary artery disease, and, or stroke.

 7. Emotional Exhaustion